Catalytic Converter Replacement Cost Guide

 This, then, leads to an unfortunately common issue.
 While an OE replacement catalytic converter will have the same capacity as the original and satisfy the expectations of the PCM, not all aftermarket cats are tested for capacity.

-The expensive part of a catalytic converter is the catalyst itself which incorporates precious metals in a matrix.
+The most expensive part of a catalytic converter is the catalyst itself, which incorporates precious metals in a matrix.
 Economizing on this saves costs, but decreases capacity.

-It is possible then to buy and install a new cat, and after a short time, have the same fault code come back that leads to the replacement.
+It is then possible to buy and install a new cat and, after a short time, have the same fault code come back that led to the replacement.
 The most likely case is that the cat doesn’t meet the capacity requirements for the vehicle.

 In several states, this is a requirement.
 However, it varies from state to state (and year to year as well).
 On the general principle that it’s best to avoid having to do an expensive job twice, going with either a CARB-compliant or an OE catalytic converter is the prudent choice.

-The least expensive way to replace a catalytic converter is to install a “universal” replacement part which is usually made to be welded into the place of the original or a slightly more expensive non-certified part.
+The least expensive way to replace a catalytic converter is to install a “universal” replacement part, which is usually made to be welded into place of the original, or a slightly more expensive non-certified part.

 Universal catalytic converters are generally only installed at muffler shops that have the proper pipe-forming and welding equipment.
 Non-certified parts are usually bolt-on replacements that most shops could install.